Australia, NZ shares steady but Brexit aftershock dampens sentiment

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SYDNEY, June 27 Australian shares struggled to stabilise on Monday as Britain's shock vote to exit the European Union continued to reverberate across global markets, with the financial sector suffering the most.
+SYDNEY/WELLINGTON, June 27 Australian shares were struggling to stabilise on Monday as Britain's shock vote to exit the European Union continued to reverberate across global markets, with the financial sector suffering the most.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan